EricDarve/NLA/content/Upper Hessenberg form for the QR iteration.md

 ![[2022-10-22-16-30-53.png]]

-This transformation is of the form:
+We need a transformation of the form:
 $$
 Q^T A Q = H
 $$